saltstack/salt-windows-msi/README.md

 - From the default public key file (458 bytes), the one-line key has 394 characters.
 - Example below.

-### On unattended install ("silent install")

-An msi allows you to unattended install ("silently"), meaning without opening any window, while still providing customized values for e.g. master hostname, minion id, installation path, using the following generic command:

-> msiexec /i *.msi /qb!
-PROPERTY1=VALUE1 PROPERTY2=VALUE2

-Values may be quotes (example: `PROPERTY3="VALUE3"`)

-Example Set a Master to salt2, the old key, if present, wil be reused:

-> msiexec /i YOUR.msi MASTER_HOSTNAME=salt2

-Example Set a Master to salt2, set the key of salt2:

-> msiexec /i YOUR.msi MASTER_HOSTNAME=salt2 MASTER_KEY=MIIBIjA...2QIDAQAB

 ## Target client requirements

 The target client is where the installer is deployed.